 Until a few years ago, child benefit was paid to households with children, regardless of family income.
 That changed in January 2013.
 From this point, the government introduced something called the High Income Child Benefit Charge (HICBC) aimed at certain higher-rate taxpayers.
-This meant that, if one or both parents earned between £50,100 and £60,000, they would qualify for less Child Benefit, calculated on a sliding scale.
-If either parent earned over £60,000, they wouldn’t qualify for any Child Benefit at all.
-However, from 6th April this year, there are High Income Child Benefit Charge changes you may need to be aware of – and to plan for.
+This means that, if one or both parents earn between £50,100 and £60,000, they qualify for less Child Benefit, calculated on a sliding scale.
+If either parent earns over £60,000, they won’t qualify for any Child Benefit at all.

 If you are a parent earning in the region of £50,000 and you claim Child Benefit, you need to be careful that you don’t fall into the High Income Child Benefit Charge trap.
 This is particularly important because HMRC will claw back Child Benefit via your Self Assessment Tax Return.

 A typical two parent, two child family can currently claim £35.00 per week in Child Benefit.
 In a tax year this would amount to £1,820.
 But there are complications when it comes to child benefit and high income.

 Often, this becomes part of the family housekeeping and is spent.

 Consider Mary and John and their two children.